confluentinc/kafka/raft/README.md

 Then run the `ProducerPerformance` module using this example command:

     ./bin/kafka-producer-perf-test.sh --topic __cluster_metadata --num-records 2000 --throughput -1 --record-size 10 --producer.config config/producer.properties

-And collect the print out throughput to compare with Kafka performance.
+Collect the print out throughput to compare with Kafka performance.